 - Ask your service whether they will be completing a Transition to School Statement for your child.

-- The Transition to School Statement makes it easier to share information between you, your child’s ECEC service and their future school.
+- The Transition to School Statement is completed by a child's early childhood educator and is sent to their new school.
+The Statement makes it easier to share information between you, your child's ECEC service and their future school.

 - Provide information about your child's learning and development at home to your early education service so they can include this in the Statement.

 - If your child has not been attending their ECEC service recently, are there any things that have worked for your child at home or concerns you would like to discuss?
 Communicate this to your ECEC service.

 Due to the COVID-19 pandemic, schools may not be holding face-to-face information or orientation sessions this year.
 However, there are still many safe ways you can engage with your child’s new school virtually.

 Here are some things you may want to ask your new school:

 - What types of learning support are available?

 - What information and orientation sessions are available?